omerbyrk/add_to_cart_animation/README.md

 # add_to_cart_animation

-An flutter plugin which provide you add to cart animation as in the gif.
+A flutter plugin which provide you add to cart animation as in the gif.

 [![Preview Gif](https://media.giphy.com/media/IXbEKEF7PNsN4yQkdG/giphy.gif)]